lurchmath/lde/tutorials/input/Constructing LCs.md

 ## Putdown notation

-The standard way to write an LC is in "putdown" notation, the details of which are {@link LogicConcept#fromPutdown documented here}.
+The standard way to write an LC is in "putdown" notation, the details of which are {@link LogicConcept.fromPutdown documented here}.
 The following code shows how you can use that notation to create LCs, and use that same notation to print them as well.